bhrutledge/pip-tools-outdated/README.md

 Updated requests: 2.21.0 -> 2.25.0
 ```

-Also updates `requirements.in.txt` with the new versions.
+This updates `requirements.in.txt` with the new versions, but does not install the new versions.

 ## [simion/pip-upgrader](https://github.com/simion/pip-upgrader)